ABOUT ADAM GANT

 Adam Gant is an experienced real estate professional with a deep interest in housing finance and home ownership.
 Although his professional endeavours are very demanding, Adam Gant has remained a committed philanthropist over the years.
 He has been involved in a number of humanitarian projects throughout Mexico, Dominican Republic, and most recently, Haiti.

 As a real estate entrepreneur, Adam Gant approaches many of his philanthropic pursuits through a real estate lens.
 He is most passionate about causes related to economic empowerment, human rights, and poverty alleviation.
 This has motivated Adam to get involved with organizations that aim to reduce poverty and build communities through the construction of projects ranging from homes to health clinics.
+Adam Gant’s community-oriented mindset is a great resource for the many organizations with which he is involved.

 Live Different is an incredible organization, which has had a significant positive impact on communities in Mexico, Dominican Republic, and Haiti.
 The organization takes high school students in Canada on trips to these countries to help build houses, schools, health clinics, and much more.
 These trips have become life-changing experiences for thousands of Canadians who are able to see the impact of their efforts first hand.

 In 2006, Adam Gant met Vaden Earle, a best-selling author and the founder of Live Different.
 He was inspired to help Vaden in his pursuits to grow the program and make a real difference in the world.
-Adam has been a major donor as well as a volunteer, partaking in several build trips himself.
+Adam Gant has been a major donor as well as a volunteer, partaking in several build trips himself.

 Adam found these trips to be extremely rewarding, as he was able to make a lasting impact on each community.
 Even more rewarding, however, was watching Canada’s youth respond to the cause in such incredible ways.
 There have been numerous students who have returned from these trips, realizing how good they have it, and changed their life plans to pursue careers in humanitarianism.